 It's mango season which means mangos taste fabulous this time of year, and they are also affordable.
 I love mangos, and nothing tastes better than a mango salad on a hot summer day.
 However, the secret to a fabulous mango salad is the combination of flavors in the salad ingredients and fresh lime peanut dressing.

 WHAT INGREDIENTS ARE NEEDED TO MAKE MANGO SALAD?

 First, you need to pick a base for the mango salad.
-For instance, I chose to use kale as my base for the mango salad.
+For instance, I used kale as my base for the mango salad.
 But feel free to use your favorite greens if kale isn't your thing.

 OTHER SUGGESTED GREENS TO SUBSTITUTE FOR KALE IN THE MAGO SALAD